lucideus-repo/cybergym/network/It's All there/README.md

 # Network Challenge 2

-In this challenge participants were supposed to analyze the packet and extract the zip file.
+In this challenge participants were supposed to analyze the packet and extract a flag.